-- locate the parent who should be paying support
+- locate the parent who should be paying support,

-- change the child support order
+- change the child support order.

-There are 2 ways to do this:
+There are 2 ways to find this information:

-1) First, you can check online at http://www.childsupport.dhs.state.mn.us/Action/Welcome.
+- You can check online at http://www.childsupport.dhs.state.mn.us/Action/Welcome.

-2) You can also get information by calling the State’s Integrated Voice Response System (IVR System).
-When you call, you will need your Social Security Number or participant number and a PIN number.
+- You can also get information by calling the State’s Integrated Voice Response System (IVR System).
+When you call, you need your Social Security Number or participant number and a PIN number.
 In the Metro Area, call (651) 215-5630, or if you are hearing impaired call (651) 215-5629.
-If you live out state, call 1-800-657-3512 or 1-888-234-1208 if you are hearing impaired.
+If you live in Greater Minnesota, call 1-800-657-3512 or 1-888-234-1208 if you are hearing impaired.

-Getting the application
+Getting the Application

-The county office has to give an application for child support services to any parent who asks for it.
+The county child support office has to give an application for child support services to any parent who asks for it.
 If you ask for the application in person, they have to give it to you that day.
 If you write or call, they have 5 days to send it.

-Starting a file
+Starting a File

-The county has to begin paper work and decide the next step in a child support case within 20 days after getting the application.
+The county has to begin paperwork and decide the next step in a child support case within 20 days after getting the application.